MitchieMoto/ninja-hiro/README.md

 This project has deepened my understanding of how individual components interact within a larger system.
 It has led to multiple structural revisions and improvements, highlighting my practical grasp of object-oriented programming principles such as inheritance, encapsulation, and modularity.

-Most of the tile assets and character animations were created or edited by me at the pixel level, reflecting both my dedication and enjoyment of the craft.
+Many of the tile assets, particles and character animations were created or edited by me at the pixel level, reflecting both my dedication and enjoyment of the craft.
 I plan to continue expanding the game as a passion project.

 I had a lot of fun developing it into what it is today.
 Thanks again for checking it out, and I hope you enjoy playing!